profadityasaxena/AI_Agents_in_LangGraph/README.md

 This project demonstrates the creation of an AI agent using **LangGraph** and the **ReAct Pattern**.
 The goal is to build a robust and interactive AI system capable of reasoning and acting based on user inputs.

+## REACT: Synergizing Reasoning and Acting in Language Models

+**Paper Title:** *REACT: Synergizing Reasoning and Acting in Language Models*
+**Focus:** Combines language model reasoning capabilities with real-time action-taking (e.g., tool use, external environments).
+**Keywords:** Language Models, Reasoning, Tool Use, Agents, REACT, LLMs, Decision-Making

+> A framework that enables language models not just to generate text, but also to interact with tools and environments—merging logical reasoning with real-world execution.

 ## Features

 - **LangGraph Integration**: Utilize LangGraph for managing complex workflows and dependencies.